LeDDGroup/scroll-utility/README.md

 in this example in 1 second to scroll bar will be at the end, due that it created 2 scroll animations that were to scroll 50% of the page (from 0 to 50), so 50% + 50% = 100%

-So generally when you use _toPercent_ _toPosition_ _toElement_, you would want to use _stopAllAnimation_, to ensure that there are not any other animation, otherwise they will stack toguether, wich is generally not wanted
+So generally when you use _toPercent_ _toPosition_ _toElement_, you would want to use _stopAllAnimation_, to ensure that there are not any other animation, otherwise they will stack together, which is generally not wanted

 # Cross-browser compatibility